acousticly/docs/docs/What is Acoustic.md

 custom_edit_url: https://github.com/acousticly/docs/edit/master/docs/What%20is%20Acoustic.md
 ---

-### If you have no idea what you're doing here, then this article may be albe to help you!
+### If you have no idea what you're doing here, then this article may be able to help you!

 ---